ShailMurtaza/BrainFuck-Compiler/README.md

 # BrainFuck-Compiler
-BrainFuck Compiler Implementation in C
+Cross platform BrainFuck Compiler Implementation in C with no external dependencies

 <b>
 <pre>